Solid wall retrofit insulation:

 • Determine relevant surface classification(s) in accordance with Approved Document B, ‘Fire Safety’.

-• Determine any risks involved in specifying an insulated render system.
+• Determine any risks involved in specifying an external cladding system.

 • Identify procedure for review and testing

-• Establish durability requirements of the proposed render system, including installed lifetime expectation, maintenance requirements and reliability.
+• Establish durability requirements of the proposed cladding system, including installed lifetime expectation, maintenance requirements and reliability.

-• Consider aesthetic issues including factors of texture and colour.
+• Consider aesthetic issues including factors of shape, size, colour, texture, material.

 • Assess the environmental impact of proposed construction.